 Monthly Recurring Revenue

-Your monthly recurring revenue (MRR) is the amount of revenues your business contractually generates each month from your clients.
+Your monthly recurring revenue (MRR) is the amount of revenue your business contractually generates each month from your clients.

 From your MRR, you can calculate your Monthly Average Contract Value (MACV).